Beginner

 END HELLO;

-PUT STRING writes exactly the characters specified without extra spacing.
+PUT EDIT with format item (A) writes exactly the characters specified without extra spacing.

 Understanding PUT Variants